Keith-S-Thompson/how-to-c-response/README.md

 And `unsigned long long` is a predefined C type.
 Any C programmer will recognize it.

-Yuu can also use `uint_least64_t` -- which may or may not be the same type as `unsigned long long`.
+You can also use `uint_least64_t` -- which may or may not be the same type as `unsigned long long`.

 > *The `<stdint.h>` types are more explicit, more exact in meaning,